ku-sldg/plih/_simple/3-Failure.md

 We end this chapter with two interpreters for `ABE` that are not equivalent.
 Our first QuickCheck experiment quickly demonstrated that the `if` expression is handled differently when checked dynamically than when checked statically.
 Our last two tests established that checking statically is more conservative than checking dynamically.
 Specifically, handling errors at run time allowed more programs to execute than static type checking.

 Which interpreter is correct?
 As it turns out, both are correct for two reasons.
-First, the inference rules for `ABE` do not describe failure.
-They only describe successful computations leaving failure completely up to the implementer.
+First, the definition of `ABE` does not describe failure.
+The original definition only describes successful computations leaving failure completely up to the implementer.
 Thus, neither of our `ABE` implementations violate the language definition.

-Second, `ABE` and `ABE` with types are two different languages.  `ABE` with types (`ABET`[^2]) uses the same rules for defining evaluation, but implicitly says that only languages satisfying its associated `typeof` function should be interpreted.
+Second, `ABE` and `ABE` with types are two different languages.  `ABE` with types (`ABET`[^2]) uses the same definition for evaluation, but implicitly says that only languages satisfying its associated `typeof` function should be interpreted.
 The `typeof` definition becomes a part of the `ABET` language.
 We'll discuss this further in later chapters.

 An interesting question is whether the `ABE` interpreters can be made equivalent.
 The issue is in the `if` statement where the original interpreter does not require the true and false cases to have the same type while the typed interpreter does.
 The simple answer is no.  Making the `ABE` interpreter with dynamic error handling catch cases where the true and false cases are not the same type requires having the interpreter predict types or execute both arms.
 Making the type checker allow cases where the types are different, but the interpreter does not crash requires predicting how the result of the `if` will be used.
 In essense, each interpreter would be required to implement the other.